salaboy/from-monolith-to-k8s/knative/func.md

    🙌 Function image built: docker.io/salaboy/fmtok8s-java-function:latest
 ```

 For Java, and because we are using Spring Native, the initial build process takes quite a lot of time, this is improved by buildpacks caching all the Maven downloads in subsequent builds.
-But don't be alarmed if the first time you run `func build` takes around 5 minutes, as this accounts for Maven downloading all the project dependencies, downloading all plugins required to build the project with Spring Native and all the docker layers with the correct builders to build java and maven projects and the time required to compile a native java application that can run on top of GraalVM.
+But don't be alarmed if the first time you run `func build` takes around 5 minutes, as this accounts for Maven downloading all the project dependencies, downloading all plugins required to build the project with Spring Native and all the docker layers with the correct builders to build Java and Maven projects and the time required to compile a native Java application that can run on top of GraalVM.

 And just like that, without worrying about having a Dockerfile, `func` uses [CNCF Buildpacks](http://buildpacks.io) to build and containarize your application.
-As you can see, I've provided my Docker Hub user name (`salaboy`) to automatically push the container to the registry, so then the container can be fetched from inside the cluster.
+As you can see, I've provided my [Docker Hub](https://hub.docker.com/) user name (`salaboy`) to automatically push the container to the registry, so then the container can be fetched from inside the cluster.

 The next step is to just run this function inside a configured cluster.
-Once again, `func` will take care creating the correct Knative Serving Service for our function to run.
+Once again, `func` will take care creating the correct [Knative Serving Service](https://knative.dev/docs/serving/) for our function to run.
 ```
 salaboy> func deploy
    🙌 Function image built: docker.io/salaboy/fmtok8s-java-function:latest